23 Days until the Photo Shoot!

 Recently, I started reading a book Women, Food, and God.
 This book explores the connections between compulsive eating and spirituality.
 While the book centers on women and food, the main argument of the book could apply to any person dealing with a compulsion or addiction.
 The author posits that our addictions and compulsions are a direct reflection of our relationship and belief about ourselves and God.
 Roth, the author, states people

-[I posit, any addiction] when they are hungry for something they can't name: a connection to what is beyond the concerns of daily life.
+turn to food [I posit, any addiction] when they are hungry for something they can't name: a connection to what is beyond the concerns of daily life.
 Something deathless, something sacred.
 But replacing the hunger for divine connection with Double Stuft Oreos [or shopping] is like giving a glass of sand to a person dying of thirst.
 It creates more thirst, more panic.
 (32)

 Our addiction is really a symptom of a larger desire to connect with God.